Rigidity for smooth affine pairs over a field

-In the same times the question on the rigidity property with respect to the pair $(S,x)$, where $S$ is local henselian scheme of a mixed characteristic and $x$ is a closed point is not of a such type; actually it is not even a smooth pair.
-So in the present work there is no 'cross characteristic' effect , like as in works by Suslin \cite{Sus84} and Gabber \cite{Gab92}.
+The affine henselian pair $(S,x)$ with $S$ being local henselian scheme of a mixed characteristic and $x\in S$ the closed point is not a smooth affine henselian pair over $S$, since $x$ is not a smooth $S$-scheme.
+Secondly, the discussed in the next subsection key ingredient does not work over non-zero dimensional base $S$.
+So in the present work there is no 'cross characteristic' effect such as in \cite{Gab92,Sus83,Sus84}.